sboily/ctid-scale/README.md

 Docker, docker-compose and optionnaly docker-machine need to be installed.
 You also need a xivo 15.15 installed.
 To get xivo, go the xivo.io, it's a free software ;)

+Please note consul is already installed on xivo.

 XiVO configuration
 ------------------